 Anxiety is our body’s response to these stressful situations.
 When experiencing anxiety, a person’s body generally enters fight or flight mode.
 Constantly experiencing anxiety is not healthy.
 This situation needs to be addressed.
-Mindfulness and mediation have become a popular tool for assisting with anxiety.
+Mindfulness and meditation have become popular tools for assisting with anxiety.

 Steps and Ways to Calm Your Anxiety

 - Be aware and present.
 It is important to know what you are experiencing but not be critical of yourself for your emotions.
 Accept the feelings that your body is feeling in the present moment.
 Take note of the changes in your mood.

 - Breathe, breathe, and breathe!
 It is important to note how you are breathing during a stressful situation.
 Focus on your breathing and take control.
 Concentrate on bringing focus to a central area in your body.
 One spot; focus on that spot.
 Ensure that you can feel the presence of your breathing in this region.
 Focus on this area and continue to breathe and concentrate on breathing.
 During this moment, nothing else should matter.